BellyBista/Infra_Project/README.md

 # Infra_Project
 Private repo for terraform modules created
-This repo is connect to the terraform_workflows repo via ssh
+This repo is connected to the terraform_workflows repo via ssh This repo contain a fully configured:

-### s3-module
-The s3-module requires env and region variables to be pass during runtime

-### ec2-module
-The ec2-module requires region, instance_count,  my_instance_type, name (for tag), vpc_id, and my_key to be pass during runtime
+- eks cluster
+- ec2-module and s3-module that passed the checkov test
+- vpc module
+- packer for ami
+- vault for credential mangement

+### Sequence of runs of eks from provisioning to monitoring
+This repo contain a fully configured eks cluster

+vpc-eks ---> eks ---> ---> security_group ---> test-oidc ---> autoscaling ---> argocd ---> efs ---> istio